freelabz/secator/README.md

     results quickly.

 * **CLI and library usage**:
-    * When `secsy` is called as a library from other Python code, the output is always structured (list of dicts).
+    * When `secator` is called as a library from other Python code, the output is always structured (list of dicts).
 Results are also yielded in realtime.
-    * When `secsy` is called as a CLI, various output formats are available, such as `plaintext` (default), `json` (`jq` compatible), `raw` (pipeable to other commands) or `table` (nice to look at).
+    * When `secator` is called as a CLI, various output formats are available, such as `plaintext` (default), `json` (`jq` compatible), `raw` (pipeable to other commands) or `table` (nice to look at).

 * **Distributed options**:
-    * By default, `secsy` will work in synchronous mode in both CLI and library modes.
+    * By default, `secator` will work in synchronous mode in both CLI and library modes.
     * When you want to increase the scanning speed you can run in distributed mode, where you can easily configure task queues with Celery by configuring your broker and results backend.

 * **From simple tasks to complex workflows**:
-    * You can use `secsy` to run simple tasks like in CTFs, bug-bounties or hackathon, or to automate your whole recon and pentesting workflows.
+    * You can use `secator` to run simple tasks like in CTFs, bug-bounties or hackathon, or to automate your whole recon and pentesting workflows.

 * **Customizable**:
-    * You can add more supported commands to `secsy` in a breeze (ad-hoc plugins), and contribute them back to the repo if they can serve the greater good.
+    * You can add more supported commands to `secator` in a breeze (ad-hoc plugins), and contribute them back to the repo if they can serve the greater good.
     * You can create endless workflows with pretty much as much complexity as